Randomized CP Tensor Decomposition: Conclusion

 \section{Conclusion}

-The emergence of massive tensors require efficient algorithms for obtaining the CP decomposition.
-We have presented a randomized CP algorithm which substantially reduces the computational burdens involved in obtaining a tensor decomposition.
-Despite the computational savings, the approximation quality is near-optimal, and in the presence of noisy measurements even better then the deterministic CP algorithm.
+The emergence of massive tensors require efficient algorithms for obtaining tensor decompositions.
+To address this challenge, we have presented a randomized algorithm which substantially reduces the computational demands of the CP decomposition.
+Indeed, randomized algorithms have established themselves as highly competitive methods for computing traditional matrix decompositions.
 A key advantage of the randomized algorithm is that modern computational architectures are fully exploited.
 Thus, the algorithm benefits substantially from multithreading in a multi-core processor.
-In contrast to proposed algorithms which are based on computational concepts such as distributed computing, our proposed randomized algorithm provides substantial computational speedups even on standard desktop computers.
-This is achieved by substantially reducing the computational costs per iteration.
-In practice, real world examples require a larger number of iterations to converge, and thus traditional deterministic algorithms are often not feasible.
+In contrast to previously proposed high-performance tensor algorithms which are based on computational concepts such as distributed computing, our proposed randomized algorithm provides substantial computational speedups even on standard desktop computers.
+Our proposed algorithm achieves these speedups by reducing the computational costs per iteration, which enables the user to decompose real world examples that typically require a large number of iterations to converge.